apowers313/open-element-template/README.md

 * Check in your code to automatically test it, build documentation, and deploy documentation

 ## How to Make This Your Own
 1. Edit [open-element.html](open-element.html).
 Add some HTML between the `<template>` tags to include new HTML in your element.
 Customize the `Polymer()` JavaScript to add new properties or functionality to your element.
 Want some help getting started?
-Check out the [Polymer Developer Guide](https://www.polymer-project.org/1.0/docs/devguide/feature-overview.html).
+Check out the [Polymer Developer Guide](https://www.polymer-project.org/1.0/docs/devguide/feature-overview.html) or see some examples from the [polymer-example-element](https://github.com/apowers313/polymer-example-element).
 2. Now if you run `npm run demo` you'll see your changes.
 And if you run `npm test` you'll notice... whoops!
 You broke the tests!
 Edit [test/open-element.html](test/open-element.html) to update your tests.
 Tests are using the [Web Component Tester](https://github.com/Polymer/web-component-tester), which uses [Mocha](http://mochajs.org/) as a test framework, [Chai](http://chaijs.com/) for assertions, and [Sinon](http://sinonjs.org/) for other stuff -- especially mocking servers.
 Don't forget to use `npm run testdebug` if your tests aren't doing what you expect.
 3. Repeat #1 and #2 until you have something cool.
 Or #2 then #1.
 It's up to you.
 Have fun!
-4. Edit [package.json](package.json), [bower.json](bower.json), and [yuidoc.json](yuidoc.json) to describe your package, have your email address, your version, etc.
+4. Edit [package.json](package.json), [bower.json](bower.json), [yuidoc.json](yuidoc.json), and [deploy-docs.sh](deploy-docs.sh) to describe your package, use your email address, your version, etc.
 5. Edit [README.md](README.md) and [LICENSE](LICENSE) to your liking
 6. Run `git commit -am "I'm committed"` and `git push origin master` to push your changes back to GitHub.
 Watch with delight as Travis and SauceLabs do their thing.
 7. Pat yourself on the back and drink a beer.